raojuantracy/English/cnn_tradeStandoff.md

 ## a zero-sum game
 e.g. International trade is complementary and win-win by nature," Wang said.
 "It should not be **a zero-sum game** in which one gains at the expense of others, and no one should be allowed to place its own interest above the interest of others. `Protectionism` will only hurt oneself, and unilateral moves will bring damage to all.

-## Protectionism
-e.g. International trade is complementary and win-win by nature," Wang said.
-"It should not be **a zero-sum game** in which one gains at the expense of others, and no one should be allowed to place its own interest above the interest of others. `Protectionism` will only hurt oneself, and unilateral moves will bring damage to all.

-##
-Wang did not mention the US during his remarks on trade, but said Beijing wants "a proper settlement based on rules and consensus through dialogue and `consultation` on an equal footing."
-He framed China's approach as a defense of the broader free trade system against unilateral and destructive steps by others.
-"China has taken steps not just to defend its own `legitimate rights` and interests," Wang said.
-"China is also acting to `uphold the free trade system` and international rules and order for the benefit of global recovery and the common interests of all countries."

 ## or so = give or take, roughly, approximately
 e.g. The United States will `impose/slap a 10% tariffs later this month on $200 billion worth of Chinese goods`, increasing to 25% at the end of the year, the Trump administration announced Monday.
 The additional tariffs are on top of penalties that `was enacted (sth happened before)` earlier this year on $50 billion `or so` worth of Chinese goods.